Kent27/ai-setup/lean-agents-md-prompt.md

 ## Phase 2: Generate Root AGENTS.md

+### Line Count Rules

+- If an AGENTS.md file does NOT already exist:
+  - Root AGENTS.md target: 50-80 lines max.
+  - Sub-folder AGENTS.md target: 30-50 lines max each.

+- If an AGENTS.md file ALREADY exists:
+  - Ignore the previous maximum line count rules.
+  - Existing AGENTS.md files may expand up to 150 lines when necessary.
+  - Still prioritize brevity, token efficiency, and high-signal information only.
+  - Do not add filler, exhaustive documentation, or obvious framework explanations.

-**Target: 50-80 lines max.** This is a routing file, not documentation.
+This is a routing file, not documentation.

 ### Required Sections (3 only)